Even though hitting is normal for infants and toddlers, dealing with it can be tough. Discover how to stop your toddler hitting others.

 - Toddlers express themselves through their bodies.
 At this young age of toddlerhood, they can’t talk or convey feelings they don’t even know how to describe.
-They have no idea how to express or define jealousy, frustration, or sadness.
+They don’t know appropriate ways to express or define jealousy, frustration, worry, or sadness.
 They only know they’re overcome with this overwhelming emotion they’re not sure will go away.

 - Meltdowns are okay.
 We sometimes rush to hush up a meltdown or a crying toddler.
 “It’s okay,” we might whisper, or “Stop it!” as we get frustrated.
-But meltdowns are fine—they’re how kids release their overwhelming feelings.
+But meltdowns are fine—they’re how young children release their overwhelming feelings and impulses.

-Knowing that, what are some strategies you can use to help temper your toddler hitting others?
+Knowing that, what are some strategies you can use to teach your child more appropriate behavior?

 1. Acknowledge your toddler’s emotions

-At first sight, you might only see the misbehavior: your toddler hitting another person, which likely prompted you to react.
-Your face contorted into disapproval, you whisked him away, or you held his hand firmly.
+At first sight, you might only see the negative behavior: your toddler hitting another person, which likely prompted you to react.
+Your face contorted into disapproval, you whisked her away, or you held her hand firmly.

 The result?
-He got even more frustrated and later hit again.
+She got even more frustrated and later hit again.

 But what if you showed empathy?
-The next time he hits, look at what provoked him to do so.
-You’ll see that the reasons aren’t so unusual.
-Perhaps his sister grabbed a toy out of his hand or got too close to his face.
-He got angry that his one-on-one play time with a parent had to end.
+The next time your child hits, look at the triggers that provoked her to do so.
+You can see that the reasons aren’t so unusual.
+Perhaps her sibling grabbed a toy out of her hand or got too close to her face.
+She got angry that her one-on-one play time with a parent had to end.

-Then, instead of whisking him away in isolation during timeout, you could hold him in your arms.
-This simple act of empathy shows him that you understand his frustrations.
+Then, instead of whisking her away in isolation during a time out, you could her him in your arms.
+This simple act of empathy shows him that you understand her frustrations.

 Nor does showing empathy “reward” poor behavior.
-You won’t stand by and let him continue hitting his sister because he’s upset.
+You won’t stand by and let her continue hitting her sister because she’s upset.

-But now you can address what he must be feeling, set limits, redirect, or find a solution—without resorting to anger.
+But now you can address what she must be feeling, set limits, redirect, or find a solution—without resorting to anger.

-Free download: Are your current discipline methods not cutting it with your toddler?
-Learn 9 parenting strategies that will help you deal with these challenging behaviors.
+Free resource: Are your current discipline methods not cutting it?
+Learn 9 parenting strategies that can help you deal with these challenging behaviors.

 Imagine transforming your relationship using the tips you’ll learn.
-Download your copy of Toddler Discipline Strategies—at no cost to you.
+Grab your copy of Toddler Discipline Strategies—at no cost to you.
 You’ll also get my newsletters, which parents say they LOVE: